dhirajmahato/Foundation_of_Data_Science_IIMB/Week1: Descriptive_Statistics.md

 #### 5. Measures of Skewness
 video: https://youtu.be/pKv9rJ09xvc

-**Skewness** is a measure of symmetry,or lack of symmetry.
-That is, the proportion of data between μ and μ - kσ is the same as that between μ and μ+ kσ, where k is a positive constant.
+**Skewness** is a measure of symmetry,or lack of symmetry i.e, the proportion of data between μ and μ - kσ is the same as that between μ and μ+ kσ, where k is a positive constant.

 In the context of finance and investment, Skewness is useful for measuring the extreme values of return on investment.
 ![Screenshot from 2023-10-07 10-26-23](https://github.com/dhirajmahato/Foundation_of_Data_Science_IIMB/assets/33785298/2f19fa99-2a39-4c58-a2f7-cd1f22e345eb)

+**Kurtosis** measures the shape of the tails in comparison to the overall shape, – i.e, whether the tail of the data distribution is heavy or light
+A kurtosis value of 3 indicates standard normal distribution

 ***